 - Teaching graduate level educational foundations, methodology, pedagogy, and specialization courses, with expertise in special education

 - Providing support for faith integration across the curriculum

-- Maintains ongoing connection and collaboration with the California Council for Teacher Education (CCTE) and other relevant professional education organizations.
+- Maintaining ongoing connection and collaboration with the California Council for Teacher Education (CCTE) and other relevant professional education organizations.

-- May be required to work at alternative Regional Campuses or Sites.
+- May be needed to work at alternative Regional Campuses or Sites.

 - A demonstrated, vibrant Christian faith compatible with the mission of Azusa Pacific University (faculty members are required to sign a “Statement of Faith,” available at http://www.apu.edu/about/believe, and to adhere to the policies outlined in the Faculty Handbook).

 - Must hold a valid California Education Specialist credential (credential from out of state must be eligible to be transferable to California)

 - PhD or EdD in education or a related field preferred.
 Master’s degree with appropriate experience will be considered.
 A practitioner with 15+ years related K-12 experience, including some higher education teaching experience, but without a doctorate can be considered.